Conga Product Documentation

 ColumnHide in Word

-Similar to the TableHide special merge field, you can use ColumnHide to hide individual columns that contain no data from the corresponding report or query dataset.
-Include one of the below examples in the header column you wish to be removed.
+Similar to the TableHide special merge field, you can use ColumnHide to hide individual columns when the value of the filed does not match the specified criteria.
+Include one of the below examples in the header column you wish to conditionally remove.
 ColumnHide can be used in conjunction with data from Master Datasets and with multiple datasets from Reports/Queries.

 Important: The ColumnHide feature only works with Flat tables.
-This feature is not compatible with nested or complicated tables
+This feature is not compatible with nested or complicated tables.
+The PlatformComposer parameter is not compatible with Conga Quote Generation or Conga Invoice Generation solutions, and therefore ColumnHide does not function with CQG or CIG.

 ColumnHide via Value on a Master Field